 Humid buggy air loitered in the holes where windows and doors once were.
 The corrugated tin roof was leaky, rusted, and layered over spongy asphalt shingles.
 On the cobwebbed inside, feathers stuck to chicken wire and translucent snake skins hung from the rafters.
+The floor was dirt.
+Its most recent use a convenient and hidden repository of oversized, unwanted, hard to dispose of junk.
+But it was a sturdy masonry building with a spacious interior.

 The below live action video lasts less than 34 seconds but represents 25 minutes of work in the studio (through the miracle of editing and accelerated motion).